whiteSHADOW1234/GitHub-Portfolio/README.md

 **GitHub‑Portfolio** is a static Next.js site that automatically pulls in your public GitHub repos and showcases them—alongside a personalized intro—via **interactive, clickable tags** like `security`, `software`, `hardware`, and `machine-learning`.
 Unlike typical portfolio templates, it combines **hands-free GitHub automation**, **developer-defined** topical interests, and dynamic filtering to create a personalized, always-updated showcase.
 Just fork, customize your tags and intro, and deploy instantly with GitHub Pages—all without a backend.

+> [!NOTE]
+> 💡 **This project is intentionally simple and beginner-friendly.** Feel free to tweak the UI, refactor components, change layout behavior, or even replace the entire filtering logic—this is just a basic starter to get you up and running quickly.
+Your creativity is welcome!

 ## Table of Contents
 - [Demo](#demo)
 - [Features](#features)